Acupuncture and Herbal Medicine

 The most surprising thing about acupuncture, our patients tell us, is that it is so deeply relaxing!
 The insertion of acupuncture needles also seems to trigger the body’s relaxation response (the opposite of “fight or flight”).
 Many patients fall asleep once the needles are in and most are a bit groggy at the end of a session.
 This sedative effect makes acupuncture an excellent alternative treatment for insomnia, anxiety and depression.

 To learn more about acupuncture, feel free to browse our blog.
-If you have a question, please call us at 603-924-3400, or send an e-mail through our contact form.
+If you have a question, please call us or send an e-mail through our contact form.
 If you’re ready to make an appointment online, click here.